Walter Becker: Steely Dan reformation (1993–2017)

 Also in 1993, Steely Dan began touring for the first time in nineteen years, resulting in the 1995 release of their first live album, Alive in America, a compilation of live recordings from different American tour dates in 1993 and 1994.

-In 2000 they released Two Against Nature, their first album of new material in twenty years.
+In 2000, they released Two Against Nature, their first album of new material in twenty years.
 The album won four Grammy Awards, including Album of the Year.
-In 2001 they were inducted into the Rock and Roll Hall of Fame and received honorary doctorates from the Berklee College of Music, which they accepted in person.
+In 2001, they were inducted into the Rock and Roll Hall of Fame and received honorary doctorates from the Berklee College of Music, which they accepted in person.
 In 2003, they released the album Everything Must Go with Becker singing lead vocal on "Slang of Ages".
 They followed the album with a tour.

 In 2005, Becker co-produced and played bass guitar on the album All One by Krishna Das and played guitar on the album Tough on Crime by Rebecca Pidgeon.
 He co-wrote "I'm All Right" from the album Half the Perfect World (2006) by Madeleine Peyroux, and "You Can't Do Me" and the title track from her album Bare Bones (2009).
+See the "Collaborations" section below for a full list of Becker's work with other artists.

 He was inducted into the Long Island Music Hall of Fame in 2008.

 His second solo album, Circus Money, was released on June 10, 2008, fourteen years after its predecessor.
 The songs were inspired by reggae and other styles of Jamaican music.